awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

           --output text)
       ```

    1. Create the security group for your pod\.
-Replace *my\-pod\-security\-group* with your own\.
+Replace `my-pod-security-group` with your own\.
 Note the ID of the security group returned in the output after running the commands\.
 You'll use it in a later step\.

       ```
       my_pod_security_group_name=my-pod-security-group